-Before self-quarantine time wasn’t introduced, people were using an infrared thermometer to measure the temperature of liquid and air.
-But this infrared thermometer can is used on a human for a general-purpose medical where the temperature is measure on the human forehead.
+Before self-quarantine time wasn’t introduced, people were using an infrared thermometers to measure the temperature of liquid and air.

 The No-Touch Forehead Thermometer seems like a must-have for any household, especially right now.
 The thermometer is so popular that several million units have been sold in 2020.